 The Marine Safety section of Michigan’s Environmental Protection Act makes it a crime to operate a boat while visibility impaired by alcohol and/or drugs.
 For this reason, it is very important to contact a Michigan DUI attorney.
 The consequences for boating while intoxicated (sometimes referred to as boating under the influence or BUI) are very similar to those for operating while intoxicated (OWI).
-The main difference is that a charge of boating while intoxicated will only affect your boating license—in other words, it will not impact your ability to drive a motor vehicle.
+The main difference is that a charge of boating while intoxicated will only affect your boating license—in other words; it will not impact your ability to drive a motor vehicle.

-A boating while visibly impaired charge is different than a boating while intoxicated charge—instead of showing that your BAC was over the legal limit, the prosecution only has to prove that your ability to operate the water craft was visibly impaired due to the consumption of alcohol.
+Also, a boating while visibly impaired charge is different than a boating while intoxicated charge—instead of showing that your BAC was over the legal limit, the prosecution only has to prove that your ability to operate the water craft was visibly impaired due to the consumption of alcohol.

-A skilled Michigan defense lawyer can look at the claims of boating while visibility impaired to determine if the evidence is accurate.
+A skilled Michigan defense lawyer can look at the claims of boating while intoxicated and/or visibility impaired to determine if the evidence is accurate.
 Because the “proof” is based on observations by law enforcement, a lawyer may be able to challenge these subjective claims.

 The elements of a BWI charge are almost identical to those of an OWI or operating while intoxicated charge.
 They include: